ProvableHQ/welcome/documentation/developer/language/09_circuits.md

 The `mut self` keyword provides mutable access to instantiated circuit member variables.
 It must be included as an argument in the circuit function signature.

-The circuit function must be called using dot `.` syntax (Similar to rust syntax) The instantiated circuit variable must be defined using a `let` declaration.
+The circuit function must be called using dot `.` syntax (similar to Rust syntax).
+The instantiated circuit variable must be defined using a `let` declaration.

 All functions which do not contain the `self`, `mut self`, or `const self` keyword are considered static.
 They must be called using double colon `::` syntax.